-ULNs are mandatory for learners funded by the Education and Skills Funding Agency.
-ULNs must also be provided for learners registered to a Functional Skills, End-point Assessment and Pharmacy qualifications.
+ULNs are mandatory for learners funded by the Department for Education.
+ULNs must also be provided for learners registered to Functional Skills, End-point Assessment and Pharmacy qualifications.

 We request ULNs at the point of registration to enable us to upload achievement data to the learner's Personal Learning Record (PLR) for qualifications and qualification units achieved.